mukherjee-arpan/mukherjee-arpan.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023--11--15
+date: 2024--11--01
 inline: true
 related_posts: false
 ---

-I will be attending NeurIPS 2023.
-I would love to chat on bandits, active learning, and experimental design.
-Ping me if you want to chat, or just drop by to say hi!
+I will be joining Imperial College London with Prof. Deniz Gündüz as a PostDoc in November!
+If you are in London and would like to chat, drop a hi!